Here are TEN reasons NOT to fall for the “Asian American Penalty” trap in admissions!

 10. Robust analysis finds no difference between Asian American and White applicants’ chances of admission.
 Using SFFA’s own measures of supposed racial bias in the ratings, Harvard’s expert re-ran his analysis removing alleged race factors and still found no difference in admissions chances for Asian American and White candidates.

 We have no doubt that Asian Americans face implicit bias in the U.S. broadly.
 For example, we know from recent research that White students are more likely to rate Asian Americans as “less warm” than White students.
 But Asian Americans are also viewed by those students as “highly competent.”
 And those who view Asian Americans as highly competent are much more likely to exhibit negative stereotypes of Black and Latino students in terms of characteristics like work ethic (see research by Dr. Jerry Park and his colleagues).
 In other words, all non-white groups face implicit bias, and the most robust research in this area suggests that racial stereotypes paint Black and Latino students as less competent than Asian Americans and White students.
 Asian Americans are the only non-white group that is stereotyped as academically competent — which can benefit us in terms of grades and even test scores.
 The remedy proposed by the lawsuit against Harvard fails to address implicit bias against any group.
-Instead, it introduces more reliance on standardized tests and extracurriculars, which are both mostly a measure of parental income and education.
+Instead, it introduces more reliance on standardized tests and extracurriculars, which are both mostly correlated with parental income and education.

 There is a deep history of anti-Asian American discrimination in our country, including the most prominent examples of the 1882 Chinese Exclusion Act and the World War II internment of Japanese Americans.
 Anti-Asian hostility led to lynching and mob violence against Asian Americans in the mid-1800s.
 We, too, have been deeply hurt by screams of “Go back to where you came from!”
 We, too, have been asked “Where are you really from?” and assured that our English is “really good.”
 We are deeply concerned that recycled stereotypes of Asian Americans as “forever foreigners” have led to false charges of spying directed at Chinese American scientists in recent times and likely affect whether voters will throw their support behind Asian American candidates.
 But the accusation that Asian Americans face a penalty in Harvard admissions based on “personality” or other criteria is not supported by data or the facts.
 As such, our energies and outrage are more productively directed at areas where we do see real evidence of racial discrimination against Asian Americans — at the ballot box, in corporate and public leadership, in popular culture representations.